Cortana voice commands on Xbox One

 You’ll see examples of all types of commands and questions you can ask, from media controls and Xbox navigation to sports and weather.

-If, for whatever reason, Cortana isn’t what you want, you have the option to go back to the original voice control model using the "Xbox" command.
+If Cortana isn’t what you want, you have the option to use the original voice control model with the "Xbox" command.
 When you switch, here’s what you’ll lose:

 You can bring back Cortana at any time.